-North Dakota buildings should meet the following requirements in order to have a Cost Segregation study conducted:
+Buildings in North Dakota should meet the following requirements in order to have a Cost Segregation study conducted:

-North Dakota Cost Segregation is a highly specialized field.
-Our expert team specializes in a wide array of CA buildings.
-Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide’s Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.
+Source Advisors excels in North Dakota-specific Cost Segregation, covering a wide range of building types.
+Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide: Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.

 Every basic Cost Segregation service includes the following:

 Every Source Advisors North Dakota study begins with our detailed pre-qualification process where the scope of work is defined and an estimate of benefits is generated.
 A flat fee quote is also presented with the estimate of benefits.

 Once the proposal is signed, our team will gather and analyze the information provided by you, such as: Construction drawings, invoices, change orders, depreciation schedules, etc.